DataJuggler/ExcelerateWinApp/README.md

 https://excelerate.datajuggler.com Download the MemberData.xlsx from the above site to see an example.
 Use ExcelerateWinApp.Objects for the namespace or rename this project to your liking

-2. Copy the objects into the Objects folder of ExcelerateWinApp
+2. Copy the classes created into the Objects folder of ExcelerateWinApp

 3. Load Excel Worksheet(s) - Example is include in UpdateButton_Click event

     // load your object(s)
     string workbookPath = FileSelector.Text;

     // Example WorksheetInfo objects